8 Days Peach Blossom Festival

 After that, we will continue driving towards Lhasa.
 Enjoy fantastic views of the “Tibetan Switzerland” on the way.

-When we arrive in Lhasa, you are welcome to explore the city, visit nearby temples, do some shopping, try delicious Tibetan food in one of the local restaurants, or just take a rest.
+When we arrive in Lhasa, you are welcome to explore the city, do some shopping, try delicious Tibetan food in one of the local restaurants, or just take a rest.

 Walking around Bakhor Street can be an excellent choice for your first day in Lhasa.
 You will join crowds of pilgrims, local Tibetans, and monks circumambulating the Jokhang Temple.